-For more than 25 years, Joel Makower has been a well-respected voice on business, sustainability, and innovation.
-As an award-winning writer, speaker, and strategist on corporate sustainability practices and clean technology, he has helped both large and small companies align environmental responsibility with business success.
+For 30 years, Joel Makower has been a well-respected voice on business, sustainability, and innovation.
+As an award-winning writer, speaker, and strategist on corporate sustainability practices and clean technology, he has helped both large and small companies align sustainability and clean technology with business success.

 Joel is a talented communicator who can cut through the hype and haze to provide clarity and perspective on a range of issues.
-He brings a clear understanding of the opportunities and challenges facing mainstream companies as they seek to integrate sustainability into their strategy, practices and products in a way that drives bottom-line performance and topline growth.
-He understands how sustainability aligns with innovation, and how leadership companies are integrating the two.
+He brings a clear understanding of the opportunities and challenges facing mainstream companies as they seek to integrate sustainability into their strategy, operations, practices and products in a way that drives bottom-line performance and top-line growth.
+He understands how sustainability aligns with innovation, and how leadership companies integrate the two.

-His balanced, engaging, and empowering approach to these topics has inspired executives in a wide range of companies and sectors to create strategic roadmaps, more effectively make the business case, foster innovation, articulate a vision internally, form high-impact partnerships, and communicate more effectively with a broad range of stakeholders.
+His balanced, engaging, empowering approach to these topics has inspired executives in a wide range of companies and sectors to create strategic roadmaps, more effectively make the business case, foster innovation, articulate a vision internally, form high-impact partnerships, and communicate more effectively with a broad range of stakeholders.

 Joel is chairman and co-founder of GreenBiz Group Inc., creator of GreenBiz.com as well as research reports and events on the corporate sustainability strategy and trends, and is principal author of the annual State of Green Business report.
 His company, GreenBiz, hosts the annual GreenBiz, GreenFin, Circularity and VERGE conferences.